 Family-friendly place to stay in Nagoya

-We rented this apartment through Airbnb.
+this apartment through Airbnb.
+The listing is no longer available!
 If you’re new to Airbnb, click here to get a discount on your first booking – we receive a discount too!

 It’s such a big apartment, it does have a lot of potentials.
 The owners are amazing, super friendly, incredible people.

 The closest train station is 5 minutes walk away, and it’s close to a lot of places to eat and shop.

 The apartment itself was very cold, though.
 The air conditioner didn’t manage to warm up the whole house, and the lack of ventilation left the walls all damp every day.
 The toilet and shower rooms were also very very very cold.
 We did have some of the coldest weeks of the last years while we were there, and the sickness didn’t help on the chilly feel.

 I think it’s a great place, but they need to work on the warmth and the ventilation of the house, otherwise, avoid winter and choose one of the other seasons, when the house should be great.

 We need to go back there to see more of the city but it’s very much like any other Japanese city.
 It’s a big city, but not as crowded as Osaka or Tokyo, so it may be an alternative – and there’s an airport there too.

 The house from the movie My Neighbor Totoro is worth a visit, definitely!

 - Best local transport option